AkhtariH/HoboHydraulics/README.md

 - [ ] Dynamic locations map
 - [ ] Forgot password and email verification
 - [ ] Change notifications to slide down from the top
+- [ ] Make UserController for actual user and ove password reset to usercontroller

 ### Version 3.0
 - [ ] Roles and permission system